A project of the Partnership for a New American Economy

 Immigration Reform = Economic Growth in Oregon

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Oregon.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 6,700 jobs and more than $492 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Oregon between 2010 and 2013 will translate into 2,183 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 2,000 jobs and add more than $178 million to Gross State Product by 2014.

 In Oregon, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $293 million to Gross State Product in 2014.